Finite sets containing zero are mapping degree sets: From unstable Adams operations to mapping degree sets

-whose associated Serre spectral sequences (Sss) can be compared via the edge morphisms given by naturality: the Sss associated to the left (resp.\ right) side of diagram \eqref{eq:dos_fibraciones} is fully determined by the differential and since by naturality we obtain that $\deg(\widetilde{f})=(j/i)^m$.
+whose associated Serre spectral sequences (Sss) can be compared via the edge morphisms given by naturality: the Sss associated to the left (respectively, right) side of diagram \eqref{eq:dos_fibraciones} is fully determined by the differential and since by naturality we obtain that $\deg(\widetilde{f})=(j/i)^m$.

-Now, the cohomological fundamental class $[E_{i^m}]$ (resp.\ $[E_{j^m}]$) is represented by the class $[S^{2m-1}]\otimes[\Sigma]$ in the $E^{2m-1,2m}_\infty$-term of the Sss associated to the left (resp.\ right) fiber sequence in diagram \eqref{eq:dos_fibraciones}.
+Now, the cohomological fundamental class $[E_{i^m}]$ (respectively,\ $[E_{j^m}]$) is represented by the class $[S^{2m-1}]\otimes[\Sigma]$ in the $E^{2m-1,2m}_\infty$-term of the Sss associated to the left (respectively, right) fiber sequence in diagram \eqref{eq:dos_fibraciones}.
 Hence by naturality

 and therefore $\deg(f)=(j/i)^m$. \end{proof}